Stilone/Serch-book/README.md

 ![Book Details Page](https://github.com/Stilone/SerchBook-GoogleApi/assets/54247765/cf84d57c-2196-4a17-a7b9-4ad447f3aaff)

 ## Additional Notes
 While the application is fully functional, there are some styling issues that may catch your attention.
-Feel free to explore the codebase and enhance the styles whenever you find it convenient.
-Your contribution to improving the aesthetics of the application is highly welcomed.
+Styling improvements are on the to-do list, and I plan to address them when time allows.
+However, you are also welcome to make these changes on your own.

 Happy reading! 📚😊✨